gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 these environments custom CA certificates must be used as otherwise requests will get TLS errors due to the unknown authority of the injected certificates.

-The new `GLEAM_CACERTS_PATH` environment variable can be used specify a path to CA certificates for Gleam to use when interacting with the Hex package manager servers, making Gleam usable in these enterprise environments.
+The new `GLEAM_CACERTS_PATH` environment variable can be used to specify a path to CA certificates for Gleam to use when interacting with the Hex package manager servers, making Gleam usable in these enterprise environments.
 Thank you [winstxnhdw](https://github.com/winstxnhdw)!

 ### Convert to and from pipeline code actions

-Gleam's much loved pipe syntax gives programmers another way to write nested function calls so that they read top-to-botton and left-to-right.
+Gleam's much-loved pipe syntax gives programmers another way to write nested function calls so that they read top-to-botton and left-to-right.

-Two new language server code actions have been added to help you refactor between the pipe and regular function call syntaxes.
+Two new language server code actions have been added to help you refactor between the pipe syntax and regular function call syntax.
 Triggering them on these two code examples will edit your code to match the other.

 ```gleam
 import gleam/list